Root Canal Treatment (Endodontics)

 Root canals are famous for causing pain.
 How can I avoid the pain of having root canal treatment?

 With the latest in techniques and anesthetics, profound, deep anesthesia can be achieved consistently and predictably.
 Most patients are pleasantly surprised at how easily and comfortably endodontic treatment can be accomplished in a relatively short time.
 This is a benefit of technological advancement in the fast growing field of dentistry.
-If you desire oral sedation prior to treatment, nitrous oxide or IV sedation, do not hesitate to make that known at your first appointment.

 For the first few days after treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can be relieved with over-the-counter or prescription medications.
 Follow your instructions carefully.